Apply For a Building Permit

 Before Getting Started

 The Village of Lombard requires a building permit for all new structures.
-The online application is a fillable form.
+This online fillable application is for non-digital non-online submittals.
+Please click here to apply for permits online.
 Please type in the project information and print the application to add your signature.
 Please contact the Building Division with questions at 630-620-5750.

 In addition, the Village also requires permits for commercial or residential alterations and renovations, such as building additions, decks, driveways, patios, electrical alterations or improvements, fire protection equipment (alarms or sprinklers), garages, plumbing, pools, porch/patio enclosures, windows, and fences.
 However, such items as replacing interior doors, and fixtures, (to existing size only, no structural change), and private walkways do not require a permit but may need to meet certain standards established by the Village of Lombard.
 The departments listed below should be consulted prior to the start of any construction activity.